reverentOne/SwitchHack/README.md

 <h2 id="accessing"> :heavy_check_mark: Accessing your Installed apps</h2>
 <p>

-1. Firstly follow step 4 completely.
+1. Follow <a href="#enter_rcm">step 2<a/> completely.
 Now click launch, then Fusee.
 This should start your Homebrew Switch. *Each time you Turn off your switch or take out the SD card you will have to repeat this process.* If you keep your switch powered on (which is quite easy to do) then this process won’t have to be followed.
 2. Accessing the homebrew menu: There are 2 ways to open the homebrew menu.
    1. First, you can launch it through the Album (Hold R when selecting if you actually want to access the Album not the hbmenu)
    2. Second, you can launch it by selecting any game while holding R